GradleUp/magik/README.md

 Usually it was already possible doing something like that, but this implicitely meant you had to have the repo cloned locally and manually committ and push.
 Now these limitations are gone, allowing for even faster development cycles.

-What this plugin does is the following:
+What this plugin does is the following, for each project/module:
 - publishes locally to `$buildDir/repo`
 - creates a `tmp` branch on the github repo
 - uploads file by file